haihala/fleetmanager-csharp/README.md

 # Fleetmanager

-## Installation
+## Installation and launching
-Identical to the original foundation.
+Identical to the original software.

 ## Api calls